jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=iiop-openjdk:read-attribute(name=support-ssl)`

 ## syntax of the operation to get the `iiop-openjdk` `transactions`
-indicates whether the transactions interceptors are to be installed (full or spec) or not (none). the value full enabled `jts` while spec enables a spec compliant mode (non `jts`) that rejects incoming transaction contexts. get the `iiop-openjdk` `transactions` attribute.
+indicates whether the transactions interceptors are to be installed (full or spec) or not (none). the value 'full' enabled `jts` while 'spec' enables a spec compliant mode (non `jts`) that rejects incoming transaction contexts. get the `iiop-openjdk` `transactions` attribute.
 `/subsystem=iiop-openjdk:read-attribute(name=transactions)`

 ## syntax of the operation to get the `iiop-openjdk` `trust-in-client`
-indicates if the transport must require trust in client to be established. valid values are none, supported and required. get the `iiop-openjdk` `trust-in-client` attribute.
+indicates if the transport must require trust in client to be established. valid values are 'none', 'supported' and 'required'. get the `iiop-openjdk` `trust-in-client` attribute.
 `/subsystem=iiop-openjdk:read-attribute(name=trust-in-client)`

 ## syntax of the operation to get the `iiop-openjdk` `trust-in-target`
-indicates if the transport must require trust in target to be established. valid values are none and supported. get the `iiop-openjdk` `trust-in-target` attribute.
+indicates if the transport must require trust in target to be established. valid values are 'none' and 'supported'. get the `iiop-openjdk` `trust-in-target` attribute.
 `/subsystem=iiop-openjdk:read-attribute(name=trust-in-target)`